 and Franschhoek Valley

-Strawberries and rose petals on the nose, strawberry yogurt on the palate with a fresh acidity for a delicious, lingering mouth-feel.
+A hint of watermelon and crushed pomegranate on the palate; rounded off with fresh acidity for a delicious, lingering mouth-feel.

 Try trout, salmon, sushi, charcuterie and salads.